andrenakhavali/ACCREU/README.md

 Each module defines its own input paths and parameters at the top of its R scripts—adjust these to suit your directory layout.
 For detailed instructions on running the workflows and interpreting outputs, please consult the `README.md` in each top-level module directory.

+## Acknowledgement

+This work received funding from the European Commission under the scope of the Assessing Climate Change Risk in Europe (ACCREU) project (grant agreement No: 101081358).

+## Citation

+If this workflow or its outputs help your research, please cite:

+> **Nakhavali M.A., Greber G., ARBELAEZ-GAVIRIA J., Palazzo A., Wogerer N. (2025)**
+> *EU Crop-Area, Production & Revenue Dataset*.
+> DOI: *tbd*